inferno-framework/inferno-framework.github.io/docs/advanced-test-features/using-test-kits-in-ci-cd.md

  2. Obtain your target Test Kit version and make it your working directory
  3. Launch background Inferno services: `bundle exec inferno services start`.
 This command works on top of docker compose and daemonizes the processes for you.
- 4. Confirm that background services, possibly with the [wait-for](https://github.com/eficode/wait-for) script.
+ 4. Confirm that background services are ready, possibly with the [wait-for](https://github.com/eficode/wait-for) script.
  5. Launch your FHIR server and confirm that it is ready to receive requests.
  6. Select the Tests, Test Groups, and Test Suites you want in CI and run them with `inferno execute`.
 See